dragonflyoss/nydus/docs/nydus-image.md

   /path/to/source/dir
 ```

-## Use Different Storage Backend
+## Output Blob

-Some examples with backend config in JSON string:
+We can upload the blob to a storage backend or specify an output path, here are some examples with backend config in JSON string:

 Localfs Backend: